-Thanks to COVID-19 and the safety measures put in place to keep everyone safe opportunities for work experience have been thin on the ground lately but there are still a variety of ways you can improve your employability - all it takes is a bit of initiative
+Thanks to COVID-19 and the safety measures put in place to keep everyone safe opportunities for work experience have been thin on the ground.
+However, there's still a variety of ways you can improve your employability - all it takes is a bit of initiative

-Over the course of the past few months the coronavirus pandemic has caused employers to postpone or cancel work experience and internship opportunities.
-According to a Prospects survey 26% of final year students lost out on an internship because of the COVID-19 situation.
+Over the course of the past year the coronavirus pandemic has caused employers to postpone or cancel work experience and internships.
+According to a Prospects survey 26% of final year students lost out on an internship in 2020 because of COVID-19.

 Pick up a hobby

 We've all got interests that we'd like to indulge 'if only we had the time' but with the announcement of the latest lockdown it seems we'll all have more time than we thought as we enter 2021.

 Starting a hobby demonstrates initiative and a passion for learning.
 It'll also help you occupy that tricky 'hobbies and interests' section of a CV or application form.

-Because of the social distancing measures still in place some group activities or contact sports may be off the cards.
+Because of social distancing measures group activities or contact sports are off the cards.
 However, there are still a variety of options for you to consider.
 For example:

 - learn a coding language